What is Functional Testing? Types & Examples

 What is Functional Testing?

-Functional Testing is a type of software testing that validates the software system against the functional requirements/specifications.
-The purpose of Functional tests is to test each function of the software application, by providing appropriate input, verifying the output against the Functional requirements.
+Functional Testing is a type of software testing that validates the software system against the functional requirements and specifications.
+The purpose of functional tests is to verify each feature of the application by providing defined inputs and comparing the actual output against the expected output documented in the business requirements.

-Functional testing mainly involves black box testing and it is not concerned about the source code of the application.
-This testing checks User Interface, APIs, Database, Security, Client/Server communication and other functionality of the Application Under Test.
-The testing can be done either manually or using automation.
+Functional Testing primarily relies on the black box testing approach and is not concerned with the application source code.
+It examines the User Interface, APIs, Database, Security, Client/Server communication, and other functionality of the Application Under Test (AUT).
+Teams perform this testing either manually or using automation frameworks.

 What do you test in Functional Testing?

-The prime objective of Functional testing is checking the functionalities of the software system.
-It mainly concentrates on –
+The primary objective of Functional Testing is to validate the functional behavior of the software system.
+It mainly focuses on the following areas:

-- Error Conditions: Usage of testing techniques to check for error conditions.
-It checks whether suitable error messages are displayed.
+- Error Conditions: Applying negative testing techniques to ensure suitable error messages appear for invalid inputs.

 How to do Functional Testing